LelandWarren/self-updating-program/README.md

 - **Port Conflicts**: Ensure that port `3000` is not being used by another application.
 - **Missing Dependencies**: Run `npm install` in both the `self-modifying-app` and `client` directories if you encounter missing module errors.

-## Contributions

-Feel free to open issues or submit pull requests for improvements or bug fixes.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Unlicense license.
 See the `LICENSE` file for details.